Emergency rental assistance.

 Any emergency financial assistance can cover housing as well as other emergency expenses, including utilities or storage costs.
 They may have referrals.
 Or the agencies may be able to offer both emergency rent help as well as financial assistance for those bills as well.
 Any funds paid out will be one-time only.
 The resources that are available for solving a housing crisis are wide ranging.

 Get the phone numbers, information, and learn about the application process for various emergency rental programs in your city or county using the resources below.
 Or if you need information on programs that can help tenants with paying rental deposits in an emergency, several non-profits specialize in that.
-Locate more security deposit assistance resources.
+Locate more info on security deposit assistance resources.